Inside Salon D Dallas

 There are often solutions in approach, technique, timing, product strengths, etc. for hair

 with multi-canvass chemical history.
-We can only apply appropriate techniques if we
+I can only apply appropriate techniques if I

 have a clear chemical history of your hair.

- Determine if our services are a good fit for your hair goals.
+ Determine if my service is a good fit for your hair goals.
 Please be honest and

 forthcoming about prior chemical history.
-If we feel prospective clients are not being
+If I feel prospective clients are not being

-honest, sharing full hair history or hiding hair in pictures, we will NOT agree to perform
+honest, sharing full hair history or hiding hair in pictures, I will NOT agree to perform

-Unrealistic or unmet goals results in dissatisfaction or worse.
+Unrealistic or unmet goals result in dissatisfaction or worse.

-A potential client who is disrespectful of our time, specialty, or experience will not receive
+A potential client who is disrespectful of my time, specialty, or experience will not receive

 an appointment.